yousefelassal/quote-cron/README.md

 > You cannot escape the responsibility of tomorrow by evading it today.

 > Friendship is the marriage of the soul, and this marriage is liable to divorce.

+> Whoever is happy will make others happy, too.